will-hart/blitz/README.md

 What is the long term roadmap
 -----------------------------

+EDIT: There isn't one :)

-Eventually I would like to implement some of these features:
+~~Eventually I would like to implement some of these features:~~

- - Build "frozen" (e.g. *.exe) versions of the applications for people who don't want to install Python
+ - ~~Build "frozen" (e.g. *.exe) versions of the applications for people who don't want to install Python~~
- - Implement an improved plugin system to make it easier to extend the supported data acquisition sources
+ - ~~Implement an improved plugin system to make it easier to extend the supported data acquisition sources~~
- - Re-implement the web based GUI for control from mobile devices over wireless
+ - ~~Re-implement the web based GUI for control from mobile devices over wireless~~
- - Implement data "filters" for the desktop UI (such as FFT, moving averages, scale and offsets) that can be applied in various orders and combinations
+ - ~~Implement data "filters" for the desktop UI (such as FFT, moving averages, scale and offsets) that can be applied in various orders and combinations~~

 Feedback
 --------